Reconstructing the velocity field beyond the local universe: Simulating the Peculiar Velocity Field

-Finally, the third step is to use Equation~\ref{eq:maineq} with the inferred distance $d$, in order to calculate the peculiar velocity.
+The uncertainties due to the internal scattering in the DI, $\sigma_d$, leads to large uncertainties in the galaxy distances of $\sigma_d/ d \simeq 0.2$.
+One uses Equation~\ref{eq:maineq} with the inferred distance $d$, in order to calculate the peculiar velocity.
 Note that this requires us to adopt a particular cosmology (i.e. the cosmological parameters assumed must be either stated or marginalised over).
 Moreover, the uncertainty in $d$ will propagate via Equation~\ref{eq:maineq} into a large uncertainty on the peculiar velocity for a given galaxy.
 From Equation~\ref{eq:maineq} the error on the peculiar velocity is the sum in quadrature of the uncertainties in $cz$ and $H_0d$ since these two variables are measured independently:

 assuming that typically $\sigma_{cz}$ will be negligible compared to $\sigma_{H_0d}$.
 Hence for instance, a galaxy at $d~=~150$~Mpc\,$h^{-1}$ has $\sigma_u\simeq 3,000$ km\,s$^{-1}$ while its typical peculiar velocity is $u \sim 300$ km\,s$^{-1}$.
-It is therefore necessary to average over many galaxies to obtain reasonable signal-to-noise.
-In this study we consider only the statistical uncertainty associated with an estimated distance, convolved with a simple treatment of selection bias, the source of which we now describe.
+It is therefore necessary to average over many galaxies to obtain reasonable signal-to-noise for a mean velocity signal.
+However, peculiar velocity work has long been plagued by biases stemming from both systematics from distance indicators in the form of Malmquist bias (e.g. \cite{malmquist:1924,Lynden-Bell:1988,Hendry:1994ApJ...435..515H,Strauss:1995PhR...261..271S}) and calibration bias of distance indicators.
+In this work we ask, if systematics are successfully corrected for, would it be possible to then overcome the large statistical errors that would result from studying velocities out to moderate redshifts?
+To answer this we explore whether it is possible to recover the velocity field from data with realistic noise levels, assuming that sources of systematics are well understood and accounted for.